DivineAde/MacOSWeb/README.md

 #  Mac OS Ventura Web

-This open source project aims to replicate some of the Mac OS(Monterey, at the time of writing)'s desktop experience on web, using Svelte!!!
+This open source project aims to replicate some of the Mac OS(Monterey, at the time of writing)'s desktop experience on web, using Svelte!!

 🔗🔗 [macos-web.app](https://macos.now.sh)